halomod/hmf/docs/index.rst

 Installation
 ------------
 `hmf` is built on several other packages, most of which will be familiar to the scientific python programmer.
-All of these dependencies *should* be automatically installed when installing `hmf`, except for one.
-Explicitly, the dependencies are numpy, scipy, scitools, cosmolopy and emcee.
+All of these dependencies should be automatically installed when installing `hmf`.
+Explicitly, the dependencies are numpy, scipy, astropy and camb.

 You will only need `emcee` if you are going to be using the fitting capabilities of `hmf`.
-The final, optional, library is `camb <https://github.com/cmbant/CAMB/pycamb>`_, for which you should consult the repository for install instructions.

 Finally the `hmf` package needs to be installed: ``pip install hmf``.
 If you want to install the latest build (not necessarily stable), grab it `here